 Best wishes to yourself and your other students.”

 What we’re driving at here is that it’s not always the best option to stay on at school for Advanced Higher Art if you’re unsure.
 There are many factors that go into making this decision:

-1. are you absolutely sure that art and design in the only route you want to take?
+- Are you absolutely sure that art and design in the only route you want to take?

-3. does your school have a good record of getting students into the college/uni that you want to go to? (this is not necessarily the same thing as your school having a good reputation for getting A grades at Advanced Higher)
+- Does your school have a good record of getting students into the college/uni that you want to go to? (this is not necessarily the same thing as your school having a good reputation for getting A grades at Advanced Higher)

 We spoke to a different student last year who had mentioned the idea of going to Further Education College to one of their teachers, who had said to them that they were “too clever” to go to Further Education College!
 This is not really the issue – it’s not about being too clever and this isn’t helpful to anyone.
 There are better ways for some than others, dependent on your subject discipline and choice of destination.
 If your school doesn’t have a good rate of success with the art colleges/unis then it’s a wise idea to take a look around, as Rosanna did, to other options.

 This is part of the reason that we have developed our PLAN, CREATE, SUCCEED course – to reach students who aren’t geographically placed to be seeing us for mentoring but really need assistance with the whole process of creating a portfolio and making the UCAS application.
-I can’t emphasise just how competitive Glasgow School of Art and Edinburgh College of Art are.
+I can’t emphasize just how competitive Glasgow School of Art and Edinburgh College of Art are.